 Interlock manufacturers and providers supported a standard interlock-vehicle interface, and recommended that NHTSA require all vehicles to have either a communications bus interface or another hard-wired interface connector for specific use for any ignition interlock device.
 Other commenters suggested that a common interface would be a great convenience since it would make installation easier.
-However, two automobile manufacturers commented that although there may be benefits, requiring all vehicles to have a common interface for BAIIDs presented significant challenges that could compromise vehicle ignition security systems and anti-theft immobilizing technologies.
+However, two automobile manufacturers commented that although there may be benefits, requiring all vehicles to have a common interface for BAIIDs presented significant challenges Start Printed Page 61824that could compromise vehicle ignition security systems and anti-theft immobilizing technologies.

 While we understand the installation convenience that would be afforded by a common vehicle interlock interface, such a requirement goes beyond the scope of this proposal, which is limited to the BAIID itself and not to changes to the vehicle.

 NHTSA received comments regarding both calibration stability and service interval requirements.
 Some manufacturers commented that NHTSA should establish separate requirements for the minimum period of calibration stability and the service interval.
 NHTSA notes that these two requirements are interrelated.
 If a BAIID's calibration remains stable for a given period of time, it follows that service will be required after that period to verify the calibration of the BAIID.
 For clarity, NHTSA proposes to define calibration stability as the ability of the BAIID to hold its accuracy and precision over a defined time period and calibration interval as the maximum time period that a BAIID may be used without a calibration check, after which the ignition must lock.
 NHTSA proposes to define the service interval as the maximum time period that a BAIID may be used without maintenance.